lukasgunschera/lukasgunschera/README.md

 ### Hi, I am Lukas 👋

-- 👨‍🎓 I am a PhD candidate in Social Policy at the University of Oxford.
+- 👨‍🎓 I am a PhD candidate at the [MRC Cognition and Brain Sciences Unit](https://www.mrc-cbu.cam.ac.uk/) at the University of Cambridge.

 - 👨‍🔬 My research examines the relationship between social media use and mental health, and how this relationship depends on individual differences in cognition.
 I examine this question both cross-sectionally and longitudinally using computational approaches.

 - 🔑 Transparency and reproducibility are core values guiding my research.
 I aim to make my code accessible to the public.